 Confusion

 Someone who is beginning to suffer from dementia may start displaying increased confusion.
-This can include forgetting the day or month or where they are.
+This distress can include forgetting the day or month or where they are.
 A loved one may continually misplace their car keys or struggle to remember someone they just met.
 This symptom often ties into memory loss, as confusion stems from the inability to remember information.

 Our live-in caregivers can provide you with peace of mind.